dianaconnolly44/dianaconnolly.me/_illustrations/APD.markdown

 thumbnail: "apdThumbnail.png"
 order: 2
 ---
 I created this book as a personal project -- my first children's book that I created outside of my illustration positions.
 My goal was to explore character design, color dynamics, and creating a certain feeling (cheerful and light) in the reader.
-However, the focus of this book really became about Zoey the dog, and making her come to life.
+However, the focus of this book quickly became about Zoey the dog, and making her come to life.

 To view more of this book, please go to <a href="http://dianaconnolly.me/about.html">About</a> and contact me.